anrungo/anrungo/README.md

 * I am a R and Python enthusiast :toolbox: :sparkles:.

-* I am currently brushing up my skills and plan to learn Django .
+* I am currently brushing up my skills on python and plan to learn Django .

 <p>
     <a href="https://github.com/anrungo">